oscarvargash/CFP_Mapping/README.md

 hist(geodata$decimalLatitude, breaks=60)
 ```
 ### Filtering out occurrences with a Latitude beneath 1
+This step will filter out any data that is in the Southern Hemisphere, since our area of study is in the Northern Hemishere
 ```
 NLat <- geodata2 %>% filter(decimalLatitude < 1)
 ```